STAINLESS STEEL CARE

-Stainless Steel is widely used for catering and residential kitchen equipment because of its strength, its ability to resist corrosion and its ease of cleaning.
-In fact, stainless steel ranks alongside glass and new china in terms of "ease of cleaning" and in percent age removal of bacteria during washing.
-As a result of these virtues, the metal is often taken for granted and it is assumed that no problems will arise during its usage.
-However, some care is required to ensure that the stainless steel can live up to this reputation.
+Stainless Steel is widely used for catering and residential kitchen equipment because of its strength, its ability to resist corrosion, and its ease of cleaning.
+Unfortunately, the metal is often taken for granted and it is assumed that no problems will arise during its usage.
+However, some care is required to ensure a long service life of the grill.

-To maintain the original appearance of your ALFRESCOŠ Artisan Grill, a regular cleaning routine should be carried out using the following guidelines:
+To maintain the original appearance of your Hestan grill, a regular cleaning routine should be carried out using the following guidelines:

-4. Harsh abrasives and scouring materials should no t be used for cleaning stainless steel as they will leave scratch marks in the surface and damage the appearance of the grill.
-Likewise do not use wire brushes, scrapers or contaminated scouring pads.
+3. Harsh abrasives and metallic scouring materials should not be used for cleaning stainless steel as they will leave scratch marks in the surface and damage the appearance of the grill.
+Likewise, do not use wire brushes, scrapers or contaminated scouring pads.

-5. Your ALFRESCOŠ Artisan Grill has a directional polished grain, any cleaning with abrasives should be carried out along this grain direction and not across it.
+4. For those areas with a directional grain, any cleaning with abrasives should be carried out along this grain direction and not across it.